HL7 Europe Common Cancer Model

 • Comorbidities: other relevant diseases that affect the patient.

-Demographics and Comorbidities can evolve during the journey.
+Life Status (and Cause), Demographics, and Comorbidity can evolve during the journey.

 Subject